fstab/exim_prometheus_exporter/README.md

 Type `exim_prometheus_exporter -h` to see a list of command line options.

-In order to access _https_ metris from the Prometheus server, add something like this to the server's `prometheus.yml` configuration:
+In order to access _https_ metrics with self-signed certificates from the Prometheus server, add something like this to the server's `prometheus.yml` configuration:

 ```yaml
   - job_name: "exim-server"